He looked just like Captain James T Kirk, and I felt like I was programming the USS Enterprise to fly.

 It’s not about the technology!

-The term “fintech” has only taken off in the last 18 months or so as this chart shows:
+The term “fintech” has only taken off in the last 18 months or so.

 Is fintech merely a contemporary technology that is used to enable a financial service?